The Best Roasted Pears Recipe (Super Easy)

 Arrange the halved pears, cut side up, on a baking tray lined with parchment paper.
 Mix the melted ghee butter with vanilla and brush the pears with it.
 Sprinkle each pear half with coconut sugar—roughly 1/2 tablespoon per half pear.

 Place the tray in the preheated oven and roast for about 30 minutes.
-When ready, the pears should be tender and golden brown, with a slightly caramelised surface that gives them an irresistible aroma and texture.
+When ready, the pears should be tender and golden brown, with a slightly caramelized surface that gives them an irresistible aroma and texture.

 Remove the pears from the oven and generously sprinkle each half with the crushed walnuts.
 Pop them back in the oven for another 7-8 minutes until the walnuts are toasted to fragrant, golden perfection.
-This final step adds an extra layer of flavour, as the toasty walnuts lend a delightful crunch that contrasts beautifully with the soft pears.
+This final step adds an extra layer of flavor, as the toasty walnuts lend a delightful crunch that contrasts beautifully with the soft pears.

 Serving Suggestions